JacHothanLee/FDNet-for-RSIs/README.md

 # FDNet-for-RSIs

-This repo will released codes for paper entitles "A Frequency Decoupling Network for Semantic Segmentation of Remote Sensing Images" submitted to TGRS.
+This repo will released codes for paper entitled "A Frequency Decoupling Network for Semantic Segmentation of Remote Sensing Images" submitted to TGRS.